hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Authors might 1) complicate their methods section so that it's difficult for reviewers to fault it; 2) hide results that do not fit with their arguments; 3) split the findings into multiple papers even if one paper is enough to cover all the results; 4) compress the results to meet the requirements of top journals like *Nature* or *Science*; 5) hype their work.

   - I would add one: p-hacking.
   - The point that authors might complicate their methods section resonate with me strongly.
 After reading papers each day for over 6 weeks, I felt that the methods section of some papers is so dense and complicated that, if I were the reviewer, I didn't have that much time and efforts and decode it!
 This, I think, is really a problem.
 As I mentioned multiple times, I feel the most ideal studies are those with **simple methodology** and yet **impactful results**.
-A perfet example is Professor Duncan Watts and Steven Strogatz's masterpiece of [*Collective dynamics of 'small world' networks*](http://materias.df.uba.ar/dnla2019c1/files/2019/03/watts-collective_dynamics-nature_1998.pdf).
+A perfect example is Professor Duncan Watts and Steven Strogatz's masterpiece of [*Collective dynamics of 'small world' networks*](http://materias.df.uba.ar/dnla2019c1/files/2019/03/watts-collective_dynamics-nature_1998.pdf).

 - Students have fewer opportunities to learn and fail.
-Since publiction is so important, group leaders may end up writing students' work.
+Since publication is so important, group leaders may end up writing students' work.

   - I don't think this is true in social sciences.